saragw6/definitions/README.md

 Back end:

+* run `yarn client:build` to prepare the static assets for the server
 * run `yarn start` in the root directory to start the server

 #### Helpful commands
 * `yarn test` to run the tests